“there is no ceiling, chase your dreams”, my eyes always lit up when my dad would say this.

 girls becoming women and are no less than boys becoming a man.

-however, once i grew to be an adult, i came across some situations that demanded i return back into a box. i was told “do something within your reach”, and then i thought ” what is within my reach”. my father had told me anything is possible and nothing is impossible. so, what reach?
+however, once i grew to be an adult, i came across some situations that demanded i return back into a box. i was told “do something within your reach”, and then i thought ” what is within my reach”. my dad always instilled in me that anything is possible.

 let me give you the groundbreaking answer: there is no reach.